 Holi is primarily a 2-day festival in India.
 Day 1 includes a huge bonfire at night.
 It is the next day that people play the festival of color.
 On the eve of Holi, there is a huge bonfire on the City Palace ground in Udaipur.
 This marks the burning and fading away of all the evils and negativities.
 The king of Mewar himself graces the occasion of the Dahan.
 This is one of the most popular Indian festivals in March 2022.

-Key attractions: A rally accompanied by royally decorated elephants and horses and a regal band starting from Manek Chowk residence.
+Key attractions on Holi in 2022: A rally accompanied by royally decorated elephants and horses and a regal band starting from Manek Chowk residence.

 Where: Barsana and Nandgaon, Mathura

-Key attractions: The fun and exciting holi battle where ladies beat up men with bamboo sticks and men in return throw colours and sing songs to tease them.
+Key attractions on Holi in 2022: The fun and exciting Holi battle where ladies beat up men with bamboo sticks and men in return throw colors and sing songs to tease them.
 Undoubtedly an exclusive version of Holi.

 Where: Pan India

-How’s it celebrated: Gulal and wet colours sprayed through water guns, jet sprays, and water filled balloons.
+Key attractions on Holi in 2022: Gulal and wet colors sprayed through water guns, jet sprays, and water-filled balloons.
 In Vrindavan, Holi is celebrated with flowers.
 In Basanta Utsav, one must not miss the morning procession- known as ‘Prabhat Feri’ where local girls and boys in traditional attire explore the streets, singing and dancing in joy.